Leopards and Elephants and Bears, Oh My!

 However, you may also see other species of mammals such as elk, wild boar and buffalo, musk deer, black bear, the unique small Loris, macaques and langurs, jackals, mongooses, porcupines, civet cat, anteaters and the enigmatic sloth bear.

-IMPORTANT: Yala West National Park is normally closed between 01 September and 15 October inclusive for the annual 'recovery' period at the end of the dry season.Trip Planner
+IMPORTANT: Yala National Park is closed from 01 September for up to two months annually as a respite period for the animals and environment at the end of the dry season.Trip Planner